List of Marvel Comics characters: M: Milan

-Milan is the one to fix Avalon's teleportation systems, after Cable disables them in X-Force #25.
-Milan is present with the Acolytes and X-Men when the universe is destroyed and replaced with the Age of Apocalypse.
-The Age of Apocalypse universe ends, and the mainstream universe is restored.
-Holocaust survives his alternate universe's destruction and somehow appears in the mainstream universe when it is restored; he is taken aboard the space station Avalon, the home base of the Acolytes.
-At this point, the group is being led by Exodus, who taken over when Magneto was rendered mentally inert by Charles Xavier.
-Milan studies the emaciated form of Holocaust and conveys to the group that what they have is indeed a mutant.
-Milan agrees with Peter Rasputin, Colossus that bringing the man aboard was not a good idea.
-For this doubt, he is assigned solitary guard duty on Holocaust.
-Milan ponders doubts that Exodus might not be the best leader.
-He receives a psychic flash from the captive and thus learns many details of the 'Age Of Apocalypse' universe, most notably that Magneto led the X-Men.
-Moments later, Holocaust consumes Milan from the feet up.
-Rusty Collins, a fellow doubting Acolyte is sent to investigate Milan's vanishing.
-Holocaust consumes him as well.
+After his home universe is destroyed, Holocaust is taken aboard the space station Avalon, the home base of the Acolytes.
+After reawakening, Holocaust kills Milan.

-Milan had the ability to convert brainwaves into electromagnetic emissions and vice versa.
-He could use his power to project thoughts in the form of movies, and communicate with machinery through direct mental interface.
+Milan can convert brainwaves into electromagnetic emissions and vice versa.
+This allows him to project his thoughts and communicate with machinery through direct mental interface.

 Milan in other media

-Milan makes a non-speaking cameo appearance in the X-Men: The Animated Series episode "Sanctuary" as one of the scientists who helped Magneto construct Asteroid M.
+Milan makes a non-speaking appearance in the X-Men: The Animated Series episode "Sanctuary".

-Miles Morhames

-Miles Morhames is a pig version of Miles Morales.

 Jake Miller

 Jake Miller is a character appearing in American comic books published by Marvel Comics.
 The character, created by Jim Starlin and George Perez, first appeared in Infinity Gauntlet #1 (July 1991).
 He was a thief and killer who was celebrating alongside his friends Bambi Long and Ralph Bunker by driving drunk, killing all three.

 Alternate versions

-The Ultimate Marvel version of Jake Miller prevented a nuclear power plant's catastrophe yet his family was killed while he was away so he utilized pirated vibranium technology as Titanium Man in order to get revenge on the United States, but he is stopped by the Ultimates.
+The Ultimate Marvel version of Jake Miller prevented a nuclear power plant's catastrophe.
+After his family is killed by Hydra agents, Miller utilizes vibranium technology in a bid to get revenge on the United States, but he is stopped by the Ultimates.